 - a.
-Reviewing transactions against the bank statement and identifying any errors in the dollar amounts; - b.
-Reviewing scanned images of canceled checks in servicing bank's electronic tool; - c.
-Tracking outstanding checks that may appear as transactions on future billing statements; - d.
-Maintaining convenience check transaction files in accordance with records retention; and - e.
-Maintaining documentation to support use of convenience checks.
+Reviewing transactions against the bank statement and identifying any errors in the dollar amounts: - b.
+Reviewing scanned images of canceled checks in servicing bank's electronic access tool: - c.
+Tracking outstanding checks that may appear as transactions on future billing statements: - d.
+Maintaining supporting convenience check transaction files in accordance with records retention policy; - e.
+Maintaining documentation to support use of convenience checks; and - f.
+Maintaining 1099 documentation (merchant name, address and TIN #) for any checks written for services.